symbol/symbol-docs/source/concepts/transaction.rst

 Accounts must sign transactions before announcing them to the network. `Signing a transaction <https://github.com/nemtech/nem2-docs/blob/master/source/resources/examples/typescript/transaction/SendingATransferTransaction.ts#L40>`_ expresses the account's agreement to change the network state as defined.

 For example, a transfer transaction describes who is the recipient and the quantity of mosaics to transfer.
-In this case, signing the transaction means to accept moving those mosaics from one account to the other.
+In this case, signing the transaction means to accept moving those mosaics from one account’s balance to another.

 The account generates the signature `signing the first 100 bytes of the defined transaction <https://github.com/nemtech/nem2-library-js/blob/f171afb516a282f698081aea407339cfcd21cd63/src/transactions/VerifiableTransaction.js#L64>`_ with its private key.
 Then, the signature is appended to the transaction's body, resulting in a signed transaction.